- What information does Aware collect?

 This is information that identifies you or can be used to identify or contact you.
-This may include your name, address, email address, location, age, gender, IP address (where it has not been clipped or anonymised) and telephone number.
+This may include your name, address, email address, location, age, gender, IP address and telephone number.
 This information is only collected if you voluntarily submit it to us, e.g. make a donation, register for our online fundraising or support services, an Aware programme or sign up for an Aware event.

 Like most websites, we gather general, non-personal information on our visitors for statistical purposes.
 This cannot be used to identify or contact you.
-This might include your IP address (where it has been not been clipped or anonymised), the browser you use and similar anonymous data.
+This might include your IP address, the browser you use and similar anonymous data.

 Personal data you submit on Aware.ie will only be used to contact you where necessary, e.g. to reply to a message you submit, to send you any information or notifications you ask for, to acknowledge a donation, etc. Any personal data communicated via our online, email and phone support services is confidential within normal limits.